Planning For Blended Families

 Chances are you made a few solemn promises to your new spouse on your wedding day to care and to personally and financially provide for them.
 In the absence of a premarital agreement to maintain separate assets, most spouses in blended families tend to blend their wealth.
 For example, they title their respective assets in the names of both spouses and also designate one another as the primary beneficiary of their respective retirement plans and life insurance policies.

 Warning: If you predecease your new spouse, this joint plan with your new spouse may forever disinherit your children from their share of such blended wealth!
 Upon the death of your new spouse, your assets may be inherited by your stepchildren, or even by your new spouse’s next spouse and their children.
-Also, to consider is whether your children are ready and mature enough to inherit your estate upon your death.
-Do they need trusts to a certain age?
+Another issue to consider is whether your children are ready and mature enough to inherit your estate upon your death.
+Do you need Trusts for your children up to a certain age?
 Yes, things can get complicated – and fast!

 Regardless of whether children are reared in a traditional nuclear family or in a blended family, great care should be given to protect any inheritance both for your spouse and from them.
 Wealth representing a lifetime of your hard work and thrift can end up opposite of your wishes.
 Besides just spending, an inheritance can quickly vanish through divorces, lawsuits and bankruptcies.